PrinceAsiedu/pggreen/README.md

 Python Notification Library for Postgresql

-To test you must include database config in config.py I am yet to add way to avoid hardcoding the db creds.
+To test you must include data provide a Data Source Name (DSN) for a db connection pool